-What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) on other activities to improve the quality of child care services during October 1, 2022 to September 30, 2023? \$221614782
+What is the total amount spent across all funding sources (i.e., CCDF quality set aside, non-CCDF funds, CARES, CRRSA, ARP Supplemental Discretionary, and ARP Stabilization 10% set-aside) on other activities to improve the quality of child care services during October 1, 2023 to September 30, 2024? \$141906535

 Optional: Use this space to tell us any additional information about how funds were spent that is not captured in the items already reported.
-Local Workforce Boards may choose to use CCDF Child Care Quality 4% funds to support other activities to improve the quality of child care.
-The total reported includes statewide initiatives as well as local Board initiative spending.